Kevin-CodeCrew/coding_concepts_sprint_2/Introduction_to_CSS.md

 }
 ```
 ### Class Selectors
-*Class* selectors allow you to group many HTML elements and reference them all by their class name.
+*Class* selectors allow you to group many HTML elements and reference them all by their class name [attribute](./Introduction_to_HTML.md#attributes).
 You can optionally specify a class as an attribute to any HTML element(s).

 ![CSS Class Selector](./img/css_class_selector.png)